The best bird poems in English literature selected by Dr Oliver Tearle

 & let þat [vue]le mod ut al …

 This is the one longer poem on this list; it’s also the earliest, by some distance.
-Thought by some estimates to have been composed as early as 1189 or shortly thereafter, it’s among the earliest poems composed in a form of English that resembles the language we use today – though it’s still difficult to read in the original (which we’ve linked to above; click here to read a modern prose translation).
+Thought by some estimates to have been composed as early as 1189 or shortly thereafter, it’s among the earliest poems composed in a form of English that resembles the language we use today – though it’s still difficult to read in the original (which we’ve linked to above; see here for a modern prose translation).
 The poem takes the form of a debate between the two birds, the owl and nightingale, which have very different views on everything from religion and poetry to lavatorial habits.
 It anticipates Chaucer’s The Parliament of Fowls by nearly two centuries.

 2. William Shakespeare, ‘The Phoenix and the Turtle’.